 An interaction among nAChRs and other neurotransmitter systems, most notably changes in dopamine signaling, appears to be critical to the reinforcing effects of nicotine in the VTA.
-One study examined involvement of dopamine D1 receptors in the reinforcing effects of nicotine infused into the VTA.162 Four groups of C57BL/6 mice were trained in the Y-maze intra-VTA nicotine self-administration paradigm.
+One study examined involvement of dopamine D1 receptors in the reinforcing effects of nicotine infused into the VTA.
+Four groups of C57BL/6 mice were trained in the Y-maze intra-VTA nicotine self-administration paradigm.
 Mice received either the vehicle infused into the VTA, 10 ng of nicotine infused into the VTA, 100 ng of nicotine infused into the VTA, or 100 ng of nicotine infused 2.3 millimeters dorsal of the VTA.
 The 10-ng and 100-ng doses of nicotine infused into the VTA were more reinforcing compared to vehicle and nicotine infusions dorsal to the VTA.
-The D1 dopamine receptor antagonist SCH 23390 and the high-affinity $\alpha 4\beta 2$ nAChR antagonist DH βE blocked the reinforcing effects of intra-VTA nicotine self-administration.
-These results suggest that nicotine activation of high-affinity nAChRs (e.g., $\alpha 4\beta 2$ nAChRs) in the VTA may modulate D1 dopamine receptor activity and reinforcement.
+The D1 dopamine receptor antagonist SCH 23390 and the high-affinity α4β2 nAChR antagonist DHβE blocked the reinforcing effects of intra-VTA nicotine self-administration.
+These results suggest that nicotine activation of high-affinity nAChRs (e.g., $\alpha$ 4 $\beta$ 2 nAChRs) in the VTA may modulate D1 dopamine receptor activity and reinforcement.

 Studies suggest that both metabotropic and N-methyl-D-aspartic acid (NMDA) glutamate receptors are also involved in the reinforcing effects of nicotine.
-Sorger and colleagues investigated the role of the metabotropic glutamate receptor 5 (mGluR5) in nicotine self-administration in DBA/2 mice.175 DBA/2 mice were trained to execute nose pokes for either saline or one of four doses of nicotine (0.016, 0.048, 0.16, 0.48 μg/infusion, IV selfadministration).
-Only the 0.048-μg dose of nicotine was associated with increased nose pokes compared to the voked control.
+Sorger and colleagues investigated the role of the metabotropic glutamate receptor 5 (mGluR5) in nicotine self-administration in DBA/2 mice.
+DBA/2 mice were trained to execute nose pokes for either saline or one of four doses of nicotine (0.016, 0.048, 0.16, 0.48 μg/infusion, IV selfadministration).
+Only the 0.048-ug dose of nicotine was associated with increased nose pokes compared to the voked control.
 This increase was blocked by administration of 2-methyl-6-(phenylethynyl)-pyridine, an mGluR5 antagonist.
-The involvement of the glutamate system in IV nicotine selfadministration was further investigated by examining the effects of the NMDA receptor channel blocker memantine on self-administration.176 A yoked experimental design was used, and Swiss mice in the active chamber executed nose pokes for either 0, 0.03, 0.06, or 0.11 μg of nicotine.
+The involvement of the glutamate system in IV nicotine selfadministration was further investigated by examining the effects of the NMDA receptor channel blocker memantine on self-administration. $^{176}$ A yoked experimental design was used, and Swiss mice in the active chamber executed nose pokes for either 0, 0.03, 0.06, or 0.11 μg of nicotine.
 The 0.06-μg dose of nicotine was associated with the greatest increase in nose pokes.
 This effect was blocked by memantine.
-Subsequently, however, the pharmacological specificity of this agent has been extended to include α7 nAChRs,177 which could cloud the interpretation of this effect as being mediated solely through NMDA receptors.
-However, as reviewed earlier, the reinforcing effects of nicotine appear to be largely dependent on high-affinity nAChRs and relatively independent of $\alpha 7$ nAChRs.11,158,162,178

-Clearly, the nicotinic and the glutamate systems interact to support selfadministration of nicotine; however, the mechanism underlying this interaction remains unclear and possibly multifaceted.
-Certainly, glutamate receptor (GluR) function is modified by nicotine acting through nAChRs, as reported by multiple electrophysiological examinations.^{62,64,179-181} However, additional cell-mediated mechanisms, including alteration of GluR transport by the neurons182 and the modification of susceptibility to proteolysis,183 must be included in considerations of how nicotine affects this major excitatory system.
+Subsequently, however, the pharmacological specificity of this agent has been extended to include α7 nAChRs, 177 which could cloud the interpretation of this effect as being mediated solely through NMDA receptors.
+However, as reviewed earlier, the reinforcing effects of nicotine appear to be largely dependent on high-affinity nAChRs and relatively independent of α7 nAChRs.
+11,158,162,178 function is modified by nicotine acting through nAChRs, as reported by multiple electrophysiological examinations.
+62,64,179-181 However, additional cell-mediated mechanisms, including alteration of GluR transport by the neurons and the modification of susceptibility to proteolysis, must be included in considerations of how nicotine affects this major excitatory system.